gennadybaranov/famci/Lecture1/gennadybaranov/Readme.txt

-I would like to see here solution with 2 sortings: quick-sort and merge-sort.
+I would like to see here solution with 2 sortings: quick-sort and merge-sort. - changed